Q: Can you tell me the best way to find a professional to do a perc test? Who is allowed to perform the test? — R. M.

 - Is a deep-hole test (to view soil profiles) also required?

-Often the health department or DEQ is in charge of perc testing.
+Often the local health department or environmental department is in charge of perc testing.
 If you’re not sure, contact the town’s department of building inspection and they can point you in the right direction.
 They might also be able to provide you with a list of names of certified testers.